CAOR-XRteam/scener_server/README.md

 -   **`Light`**: Represents a light source in the scene.
 Identical to Unity's light definitions.

 ### General Workflow Illustration

+We illustrate general workflow with `generate_3d_scene` pipeline example.

 ```mermaid
 sequenceDiagram
     actor User